Principles for good moderation

 Creating and using moderator accounts

 When you create a moderator's account, it is a good idea to give them a name that both references your organisation, but also makes it clear that they are a real person.
-For example, Chris-CityCouncil, Jenny-CityCouncil, etc. Adding a profile picture to the accounts - such as your organisation's logo - can make it seem more official.
+For example, Chris-CityCouncil, Jenny-CityCouncil, etc. Adding a profile picture to the accounts - such as your organisation's logo - can also make it more official.

 This article describes how to create and manage users in Dialogue.

-Tagging and commenting
+Adding topics and commenting

 How it worked for them: Big Lottery Fund had a large-scale challenge and discussion on its strategic direction as a funder for the next few years.
 It expected ideas to come from across the UK and set up a moderation team in each country to manage them.
-The teams tagged each idea with the country the idea came from; this helped visitors to find ideas coming from their area and Big Lottery Fund to identify where respondents were based for its own analysis.
+The teams used topics to categorise each idea with the country the idea came from; this helped visitors to find ideas coming from their area and Big Lottery Fund to identify where respondents were based for its own analysis.

 As mentioned above, the quality of the moderation can make the difference between an average and a really good dialogue.
 Below are some tips for how to manage your online community well.